ritish-behera/VSD-PhysicalDesign/README.md

 Before diving into the execution, we should be aware of the default configurations that will be used by the openLANE tool in the floorplan.

 To get this data move to the "openlane/designs/picorv32a/" directory and open the "config.tcl" file.
 It includes all the default values for the run such as core utilization, no of horizontal metal lines, no of vertical metal lines in the grid and many more that can be seen in this figure.
 One more thing to note about the openLANE flow floorplanning is that the vmetal and hmetal is always one more than what is specified in the config file.
-This will be verified in the later stages.

 [Figure of config.tcl file]